 The dojo points reward system is shared between all teaching and support staff that award the points to children for good behaviour, effort and achievement.
 All staff have a copy of the Bee rules and also contribute to the sanction system.
-Lunch time staff give Golden Tickets reflecting the rules and school values.
+Lunch time staff can give Values Tickets reflecting the school values.

-5. Systems for promoting self-esteem, self discipline and responsibility.
+5. Systems for promoting self-esteem, self-discipline and responsibility.

-Core learning skills

-Learning Mentor Star pupil award
+Core learning skills Star pupil award